sugarlabs/get-books-activity/README.md

 How to integrate?
 =================

-Get Books depends on Python, [Sugar Toolkit for GTK+ 3](https://github.com/sugarlabs/sugar-toolkit-gtk3), and GTK+ 3.
+Get Books depends on Python 3, [Sugar Toolkit for GTK+ 3](https://github.com/sugarlabs/sugar-toolkit-gtk3), and GTK+ 3.

 Get Books is started by [Sugar](https://github.com/sugarlabs/sugar).